What Critical Role is Teaching Us About the Magic of Group Storytelling

 Sewing the seeds of chaos

 These little cubes of chaos are used to determine a player’s success within the core mechanics of the game, but as a storytelling tool, they add a layer of chance and unpredictability that you don’t get with standard writing techniques.
-An author plots a narrative and decides the outcome of events depending on what they think is best for the story.
-When a narrative is tied to dice rolls, however, the story can end up in a completely unpredictable direction.
+And when your narrative is tied to dice rolls, the story becomes completely unpredictable, even to the people telling it.

-The complete randomness of dice rolls are somewhat mitigated by character stats and modifiers, which add strengths and weaknesses in game based on a character’s skills.
-From a narrative point of view, it lets a character live up to their persona, letting their successes and failures reflect the type of protagonist they are.
+The complete randomness of dice rolls are somewhat mitigated by another mechanic: character sheets, which give characters predetermined strengths and weaknesses based on a common set of skills.
+This lets a character’s actions, their successes and failures, reflect the type of protagonist they are.
+In other words, it’s character consistency 101.

-For example, if one character is particularly good at stealth and thievery, when faced with a locked door they might choose to stealth around the guards and pick the lock silently under the cover of night.
-If another character is particularly strong, they might choose to knock out the guards and smash the door in, as they are more likely to succeed on strength-based skills than dexterous ones.
+For example, if one character is particularly stealthy, when faced with a locked door, they might choose to sneak around the guards and pick the lock.
+If another character is particularly strong, they might instead choose to knock out the guards and smash the door in, as they are more likely to succeed on a strength check than a dexterity one.

 Character development

 Another theme you will remember from creative writing class is the art of character development.
-You start a story with a character that wants something, that needs something, and throughout the story, they will either get that thing or not, and change and grow in the process.
-A character that ends a story the same as they started it falls flat, their journey feels pointless, their struggle a waste of time.
+You start a story with a character that wants something, and throughout the story, they will either get that thing or not, and hopefully change and grow in the process.
+A character that ends a story the same as they started it falls flat, their journey pointless, their struggles a waste of time.
 Great characters are changed by the events of a great story.
+Again, creative writing 101.

-Leveling up allows the players to face bigger threats and fight bigger monsters.
-As a narrative story tool, it creates a fluid story arc with a consistent structure of increasing tension and conflict.
-Our characters start out fighting goblins, progress to fighting Kings, and finally end up fighting gods.
-The stakes are raised, their actions have greater consequences, and as you journey alongside them, you get to see these characters grow into their powers, refine and redefine who they are, and become more fully realized versions of themselves.
+In game, levelling up allows the players to face bigger threats and fight bigger monsters.
+But as a narrative story tool, it creates a fluid story arc with a consistent structure of increasing tension and conflict.
+Our characters start out fighting goblins, progress to fighting Kings, and end up fighting gods.
+The stakes are raised, their actions have greater and greater consequences, and as the journey progresses, these characters grow into their powers, refine and redefine who they are, and become more fully realized versions of themselves.
+Which is just what we want to see from any fictional character.

-A good Dungeon Master will immerse you in the world with narrative description, bring NPCs to life with unique characterization, and make you feel invested in the story.
-A great DM will make every decision matter, will let go of the reigns and let the players take the story wherever they want to go.
+A good Dungeon Master will immerse you in their world and bring unique NPCs to life.
+A great DM will make every decision matter and let the players take the story wherever they want to go.
+And the best Dungeon Master’s will make collaborative storytelling look like magic.

 “What higher commandment in storytelling is there than to make it matter”